cfengine/documentation/reference/promise-types/edit_line.markdown

 unaffected by any `delete_lines` promises.
 See the next section on `include_start_delimiter` for further details.

-**History**: This attribute was introduced in CFEngine version 3.0.5 (2010)
+**History:** This attribute was introduced in CFEngine version 3.0.5 (2010)

 #### include_end_delimiter